PerkinsDan/trading-platform/Docs/apps/MarketData/simulatedata/Snapshot.md

 **Attributes**

-* price : price for the stock at a partcular moment in time
+* price : price for the stock at a partcular moment in time.
-* timestamp : timestamp to specify what moment in time the price is for
+* timestamp : timestamp to specify what moment in time the price is for.
 * change : change in price from previous Snapshot.

 <br>